Faculty & Staff

 Quote: "To Live, to Love, to Learn and Leave a Legacy is my Vision."

 Zoeller teaches in the Human Resources program.
 She has a doctorate from Spalding University with a BA from Bellarmine University and a ME from the University of Louisville.
 For over 13 years of her professional career, Dr. Stith worked at UPS in various roles including Customer Service, Training and Development, and Employee Relations.
 She joined Todd Arwood Performance Partners (TAPP) as Chief Training Officer where she helped organizations develop and enhance their human capital.
-She started her own business in 2011.
+She started her own human resource development and management business in 2011.
 In her spare time, she enjoys international travel, walking, and yoga.

 Quote: "Follow your passion."